 9.20.5.6 RAW Operation with Resource Allocation frame

-The AP may broadcast a Resource Allocation (RA) frame B1 if the value in Resource Allocation Frame Presence Indication subfield within Options subfield of the corresponding RAW Assignment field in RPS element is set to 1.
-The RA frame is broadcasted to
+An AP its intention to transmit a Resource Allocation (RA) frame by setting the Bit 1 of the RAW Type Options field in the RAW control subfield of the RAW assignment subfield of the RPS element frame to 1.
+[CID 1494, 1495, 1496, 1497]

+The RA frame is broadcasted to intended STAs indicated by the RPS element.

-schedule as the first frame to be transmitted at the beginning of the RAW ingchannel access rules
+An AP shall schedule the Resource Allocation frame as the first frame to be transmitted at the beginning of the RAW following the channel access rules.
+The beginning of the RAW is further defined in the RAW start time subfield of the RAW assignment subfield of the RPS element.

+If the AP detects the channel is busy, AP shall defer the transmission of the RA frame till the channel is free.
+Since the pre-allocated RAW duration information in the RPS frame is shorten by the delay transmission of the RA frame, the AP and STA shall check the transmission time of the allocated slot against the end of RAW period.
+If the transmission time is later than the end of RAW period, the AP and STA shall discard the information of the RAW and follow the channel access rules defined in the specification.

+The AP assigns a RAW slot to either an individual STA indicated by the Partial AID subfield or a group of STAs indicated by the Group ID subfield within the Slot Assignment field of the RA frame.

+An intended STA identified by the RPS element should wake up before the RAW start time indicated in the RAW start time subfield of the RAW assignment subfield of the RPS element to receive the RA frame.
+The STA shall not access the medium during its assigned RAW with the RA indication if

-the AP and AP and STA shall discard the information of the RAW and follow the channel access rules defined in the specification.If the Access Restricted to Paged STAs Only bit in RPS element is set to 1, then the RA frame indicates the RAW slot assignment for paged STAs that are included in the RAW Group.
-The AP assigns a RAW slot to either an individual STA indicated by the Partial AID subfield or a group of STAs indicated by the Group ID subfield within the Slot Assignment field of the RA frame.should start of the If the Access Restricted to Paged STAs Only bit in RPS element is set to 0 and an RA frame is broadcasted at RAW Start Time, then the STAs within the RAW Group may wake up to receive this frame in order to learn their assigned RAW slots for their UL and DL traffic and corresponding Slot Start Offsets.
-If the Access Restricted to Paged STAs Only bit in RPS element is set to 1 and an RA frame is broadcasted at RAW Start Time, only the paged STAs within the RAW Group may wake up to receive this frame in order to learn their assigned RAW slots for their DL traffic and corresponding Slot Start Offsets.
-The STAs may go back to sleep and wake up at their assigned RAW slots.
-In an assigned RAW slot, a STA may if the UL/ DL bit within the Slot Assignment field of the RA frame is set to 0.
-If the bit is set to 1 the STA starts to access the channel based on the method illustrated for RAW operation (see 9.20.5.1), indicating that the AP has no DL buffered data for the STApaged or unpaged, .
+An intended STA identified by the RPS element of a RAW learns its assigned time slots for both uplink and downlink service periods according to the slot assignment subfield of the RA.
+The STA should be awake before the start of the slot time assign to it.
+In an assigned RAW slot, a STA shall not access the channel for transmission if the UL/ DL bit of the Slot Assignment field of the RA frame is set to 0.
+If the bit is set to 1 indicating that the AP has no DL buffered data for the STA the paged or unpaged, STA allows to access the channel based on the method illustrated for RAW operation (see 9.20.5.1).
+[CID 1498, 1499, 1500, 1501]